 - Make a list—and stick to it.

-- Look for products that are re-usable or contain recycled content, especially paper products.
-Lower impact options are becoming more widely available—look online for the growing number of stores specialising in eco-friendly and recycled school and craft supplies.
-Try to avoid notebooks with plastic covers—opt for cardboard instead.
+- Look for products that are re-usable or contain recycled content.
+Look online for the growing number of stores specialising in eco-friendly and recycled school and craft supplies.
+Avoid notebooks with plastic covers—opt for cardboard instead.

-- Try to avoid items with unnecessary packaging.
-It's not just the items we buy but the way they're packaged that consumes energy and resources.
+- Avoid items with unnecessary packaging as it consumes energy and resources.
 Buy in bulk where you can to reduce packaging and cost, but don't buy more than you'll use.

 - Buy well-made durable items wherever possible.
 While some things may seem cheap in the first instance, they may not last as long as you need.

 - Choose non-toxic options when you have a choice—for example, water-soluble glue or water-based paints rather than acrylic paints.

 - Look for natural products—for example, crayons made from soya bean oil instead of paraffin (a petroleum-based product).

 - Use solar-powered calculators.
 If a battery-powered model is required by your school, use rechargeable batteries.

 - Check if your school has a newsletter or noticeboard to sell unwanted school items.